samn33/qlazy/doc/en/py/usage/densop_en.md

 ### Copy

-If you want to copy the density operator, use the clone method.
+If you want to copy the density operator, use the 'clone' method.

     >>> de_clone = de.clone()